The HTTP Plug-in

 The key class provided by the plug-in is HTTPRequest.
 The best way to see how to use this class is to record a script with the TCPProxy.

 The plug-in wires itself into The Grinder script life cycle.
 It maintains a cache of connections and cookies for each worker thread which it resets at the beginning of each run.
 Each run performed by a worker thread simulates a browser session carried out by a user.
-Reseting a thread's cookies at the beginning of a run will cause server applications that used cookie-based tracking to create a new session.
+Resetting a thread's cookies at the beginning of a run will cause server applications that use cookie-based tracking to create a new session.

 If your server application uses some other mechanism for session tracking (e.g. URL rewriting or hidden parameters), the script will have to capture and resend the appropriate token.
 The TCPProxy goes to some lengths to identify and record these tokens.